sophtompa/events-platform-BE/README.md

 #### Installations:

-The project also requires the installation of 'dotenv', 'express', 'pg', 'pgformat', and 'cors', using `npm i (installation-name)`
+The project also requires the installation of 'dotenv', 'express', 'pg', 'pgformat', 'cors', 'bcryptjs' and 'jsonwebtoken' using `npm i (installation-name)`